Meet My Rags

 8/8/89 – 3/30/09

 Meet my Rags.
-You might recognize his photo from our social media channels – I use that black and white photo of him as our profile photo on our Facebook, Pinterest, Twitter, Google+, Instagram and YouTube.
-There is good reason for that – Rags is the reason this website exists – he taught me about soulmate connections, life and love.
-He was my comfort growing up and knew all of my secrets.
+You might recognize his photo from our social media channels – I use that black and white photo of him as our profile photo on our Facebook, Pinterest, Twitter, Instagram and YouTube.
+There is good reason for that – Rags is the reason this website exists.
 He came into my life when I was 10 years old, and he passed in 2009 when I was 29 years old.
 The 19.5 years that I spent with him inspired the creation of this site.
+He was my best friend growing up and knew all of my secrets – he taught me about soulmate connections, life and love.
 I hope you enjoy reading about one of the great loves of my life.

-Rags and his half brother, Cosby, were “replacements” for my very first Ragdoll, Skittles, who died at 2 years of age from FIP (Feline Infectious Peritonitis).
+Rags and his half brother, Cosby, were “replacements” for my very first Ragdoll, Hoosier Dolls Ragdoll Cat Skittles, who died at 2 years of age from FIP (Feline Infectious Peritonitis).
 Unfortunately, Cosby died at 10 months old of FIP.
 The vet told us then that Rags had probably been exposed to the disease and would never be affected by it since he hadn’t technically “caught it”.
 Thank goodness!

 Rags and Cosby both came from Ragnarok Cattery in Mira Loma, CA. When we adopted Cosby and Rags, they were unable to tell us which kitten was from which mother, but they did have the same father, Ragnarok’s Thor.